univention/e2e-tests/tests-ldap/README.md

 ### Configuration Parameters

-The test suite uses configuration from:
+The test uses configuration from:
 - `env_vars.py`: Loads Kubernetes configurations and LDAP credentials
 - Environment variables for namespace and cluster access